wasay8/ANN-Classification-Customer-Churn/README.md

 The model is a deep learning neural network saved in `model.h5`.
 It uses multiple features such as geography, gender, age, balance, and tenure to predict whether a customer will churn.

+## Notebooks

+- **building_model.ipynb**: This notebook contains the code for building, training, and evaluating the churn prediction model using the dataset.
+- **prediction.ipynb**: This notebook loads the pre-trained model and demonstrates how to make predictions on new customer data.

 ## Usage

 After running `app.py`, the model will load, preprocess the data, and predict churn for new customer data.